samsaraswheel/samsaraswheel.github.io/README.md

 How to include links.
 I am using this [guide](https://dannguyen.github.io/github-for-portfolios/index.html) for setting up github pages.

-Will put this in the wiki eventually..
+Will put this in the wiki eventually when it becomes memorised..